Deep Gaussian Processes for Functional Maps: Ablation Studies

 The ablations show that DGPFM-FT’s expressivity improves with additional integration layers, channels, and Fourier modes, as reflected in NRMSE.
 However, beyond four integration layers or larger model sizes, NLL improvements diminish --- likely due to the increasing difficulty of variational inference optimization.
 Varying the number of inducing points produced no clear trend, suggesting this hyperparameter should be tuned per dataset.
 Mat\'ern kernels consistently outperformed the Squared Exponential, indicating that kernel smoothness has a significant impact on performance.

 For \ours-QR, performance improved with more layers, channels, and inducing points, but NLL began to degrade once the number of inducing points exceeded 16.
-As with DGPFM-FT, finitely smooth kernels were advantageous; interestingly, the Mat\'ern 5/2 kernel outperformed the 13/2 variant --- the opposite of what we observed on \textit{Beijing-Air}.
-This discrepancy, seen across datasets, motivated our use of weighted combinations of Matérn kernels to allow the model to adaptively learn optimal smoothness.
-As before, increasing model size improved NRMSE but yielded diminishing returns in NLL beyond a certain point.
+As with DGPFM-FT, finitely smooth kernels were advantageous; interestingly, the Mat\'ern 5/2 kernel outperformed the 13/2 variant in NLL, while yielding higher NRMSE --- the opposite of the trend observed on \textit{Beijing-Air}.
+This dataset-dependent discrepancy motivated our use of weighted combinations of Mat\'ern kernels, enabling the model to adaptively learn an appropriate level of smoothness.

 \textbf{Projection Points.} Next, we examined the effect of the number of projection points, \ie the quadrature nodes or sampling locations used across GP layers.
-We performed an ablation study on the 1D Burgers' equation with varying numbers of projection points, using Gauss–Legendre quadrature.
-The quadrature resolution directly determines the dimensionality of the weight function and thus the number of trainable parameters.
+We performed an ablation study on the \textit{Burgers} dataset with varying numbers of projection points, using Gauss-Legendre quadrature.
+The quadrature resolution directly determines the number of the weight function values to estimate and thus the number of trainable parameters.

 As shown in Table~\ref{tab:quad-number}, model performance degrades when the number of projection points is too small (\eg 8 or 16).
 However, beyond a certain threshold (64), additional points provide little to no improvement while substantially increasing the parameter count and computational cost.